loochek/toybox/industrial_sem2/asm32/ht_optimization/README.md

 # Results

-The optimized code runs about ~25% faster than initial.
+The optimized code runs ~1.32 times faster than initial.
 We wrote about 130 lines of assembly code.
-The Dedinsky value is 1.25/130*1000=**9.6 points**
+The Dedinsky value is 1.32/130*1000=**10.2 points**